 DEFENSE TIMING AND FORMAT

-- Overall, students should reserve 3 hours for his/her defense: 1 hour for the public seminar and up to 2 hours for the private oral examination.
+- Overall, students should reserve 3 hours for their defense: 1 hour for the public seminar and up to 2 hours for the private oral examination.
 The title, time, date and place of the exam will be announced by email to members of the BPH community and publicized throughout HSPH (and outside labs if a student is in a HILS-affiliated lab).
 It is worth noting that the public seminar can be in a different room than the private exam depending on what rooms are available.